6 Top-Rated Attractions & Places To Visit In Geneva, Switzerland

 Renowned as the city of peace, Geneva is Switzerland’s second largest city and an abode to the headquarters of UNO.
 Head here to explore the alluring quayside, the ancient alleyways, the green spaces, which act like an open invitation to for a leisurely stroll.
 With Lake Geneva being an important natural landmark of the city thronged by locals as well as visitors, the city is also jam-packed with hotels, jewelers, boutiques, restaurants, and chocolatiers.
 Being the undisputed fashion capital of the country, Geneva is speckled with top-notch brands and luxury retail outlets.
 The culinary scene here is not really the best but is improving with time and apart from the world-renowned cheese and chocolates, Geneva is catching onto the international food scene.
 All in all, the city is reckoned as a place where people like to enjoy their wine after a long day.
-Here are our recommendations for the top 6 attractions in Geneva.
+Here are our top 6 recommendations for the best places to visit in Geneva.

 1. Jet d’eay Fountain:

 Originally built in the year 1886, the Jet d'eau (water jet) Fountain was constructed to regulate the excess pressure of a hydraulic plant in the vicinity.
 The fountain is easily one of the tallest fountains in the whole world and dominates the skyline of Geneva.
-The engine of the jet pumps around 500 liters of water per second and the water achieves an elevation of 140 meters where water is pushed at an exhilarating velocity of 200 kilometers per hour making it one of the best places to visit in Geneva.
+The engine of the jet pumps around 500 liters of water per second and the water achieves an elevation of 140 meters where water is pushed at an exhilarating velocity of 200 kilometers per hour making it one of the best attractions in Geneva.

 2. Cathédrale Saint-Pierre Genève: